razaanees/d3_visualization/README.md

         * Change in happiness: Slope
         * Major change in happiness: Color

     3. Layout: The Slopegraph has three vertical invisible lines spaced evenly apart horizontally representing the three years (2015, 2016, 2017).
 Each country is represented by it's name next to each of the outside lines.
 The vertical positions of the countries are determined by their Happiness Score.
 The highest Happiness Score is at the top and each score is displayed next to the country's name.
 Each country's Happiness score is connected with a line between the three years.
 This line forms the slope that encodes change in happiness.
-Countries that experienced an increase in happiness of more than 10% have green colored slopes and countries with a decrease in happiness of more than 10% have red colored slopes.
+Countries that experienced an increase in happiness of more than 10% have green colored lines and countries with a decrease in happiness of more than 10% have red colored lines.
 This is shown in a legend at the top of the page before the visualization.

-    The user can toggle on/off specific countries by clicking named buttons at the top of the page or hovering on the country's slope.
+    The user can toggle on/off specific countries by clicking named buttons at the top of the page or hovering on the country's line.
 The user can also toggle off the year 2016 to make direct comparisons between 2015 and 2017.

 * Feedback
     * Feedback #1